MariyamSiddiqui/MariyamSiddiqui/README.md

 ## 🙌 Let's Connect!

 If you like my work or want to collaborate on data projects, feel free to reach out.
 Always happy to connect with fellow learners and data lovers! 🌟
+💬 *Open to internships, collaborations, and freelance data analysis projects.*